coders4help/volunteer_planner/README_DOCKER.md

     $ docker-compose run --entrypoint=python --rm web manage.py createsuperuser --username admin --email admin@localhost

 You will be asked for password twice.
 Remember that password.
-(Sorry for the lengthy command line, but out work to make the Django app shut down properly removes it's TTY access when using the default entrypoint.)
+(Sorry for the lengthy command line, but our work to make the Django app shut down properly removes it's TTY access when using the default entrypoint.)

 ### 3. Run the server